bytebase/bytebase.com-old/content/docs/en/features/vcs-integration/name-and-organize-schema-files.md

 title: Name and Organize Schema Files
 ---

-If project enables version control workflow, it will observe file changes in the observed repository.
-But after Bytebase notices a particular file change, it still needs to figure out the exact database where the change should apply.
-Also there are different migration types and Bytebase needs to figure out which.
-To achieve those tasks, Bytebase requires the file to follow a naming convention.
+If you have enabled the version control workflow for a project, Bytebase will observe file changes in the observed repository.
+But even after Bytebase notices a particular file change, it still needs to figure out the exact database where the change should apply to.
+Plus, there are different migration types and Bytebase needs to figure out which.
+To achieve those tasks, Bytebase requires the files to follow a certain naming convention.

 ## File Path Template